MACC Hub Webinar Series #5: Financing Fairness: Unlocking Climate Adaptation for Vulnerable Communities

 Background

 This webinar invites participants to explore financing fairness: unlocking climate adaptation for the UK’s most vulnerable communities.
-As climate risks intensify, this session will offer a space to explore how adaptation finance can be structured to maximise both equity and effectiveness, ensuring that resources reach those who need them most.
+As climate risks intensify, this session offered a space to explore how adaptation finance can be structured to maximise both equity and effectiveness, ensuring that resources reach those who need them most.

 The third UK Climate Change Risk Assessment (CCRA3) and the Climate Change Committee’s Investment for a Well-Adapted UK report highlight the significant economic costs of climate change, alongside the substantial societal and financial benefits of adaptation.
 Yet, despite these clear advantages, a persistent gap in adaptation finance remains, and existing mechanisms may unintentionally reinforce inequalities.
-This webinar will explore how adaptation finance can be reimagined to close these gaps and deliver fair, resilient outcomes across the UK.
+Watch now to learn how adaptation finance can be reimagined to close these gaps and deliver fair, resilient outcomes across the UK.

 Agenda